JSande2021/StartHere/README.md

 I currently have an internship as a Software Engineer Intern at CFM Core Integration Experts where I am coding with the Java language primarily utilizing the two frameworks of Spring Boot and Wicket.

 I have earned a bachelor's degree in Legal Studies in 2017 and I will have a second bachelor's degree in Software Development in May of 2023.
-I have worked in the Army National Guard for eight years as the Paralegal Non-Commissioned Office in Charge of the Office of the State Judge Advocate for Arizona.
+I have worked in the Army National Guard for eight years as the Paralegal Non-Commissioned Office in Charge of the Office of the Staff Judge Advocate for Arizona.
 I have deployed twice to Afghanistan and Kuwait/Iraq.

 **Fun Facts About Me**